 Envisioning Seneca Village

-Envisioning Seneca Village is a project depicting what this significant nineteenth-century village might have looked like in the summer of 1855, about two years before it was destroyed by the City of New York to build Central Park.
-It features an interactive 3D model, a non-interactive tour through the 3D model (A Tour through Seneca Village), and supplementary materials.
+Envisioning Seneca Village is a project depicting what this significant nineteenth-century village might have looked like in the spring of 1855, about two years before it was destroyed by the City of New York to build Central Park.
+It features an interactive 3D model, a non-interactive tour through the 3D model (A Tour through Seneca Village), a printable PDF guide with maps (A Guide through Seneca Village), and supplementary materials.
 The project is anchored in extensive scholarship and aims to make the village’s history visible to a wide audience.
 The project is also a work in progress with updates, additions, and new features planned soon.

 Seneca Village was a community established by African Americans in 1825, two years before emancipation was completed in New York State.
 By the mid-nineteenth century, the village was the home of at least 50 families—about ⅔ Black and ⅓ white, mostly Irish.
 It was situated on an approximately four-block area east of present-day Central Park West between 82nd and 86th Streets, which was then a few miles north of the city’s urban core and between the villages of Bloomingdale to the west and Yorkville to the east.
 This location offered a safer, freer environment to live than downtown.
 Villagers built a thriving, complex, and heterogeneous community with core institutions including three churches and a school.
 Seneca Village’s destruction by the City in 1857 abruptly ended 30 years of successful efforts to nurture families, sustain livelihoods, and create community.
 It was also the first instance in a long history of the City’s abuse of eminent domain to sacrifice Black neighborhoods for urban development projects—in this case, to build a world-famous park.